zachfedor/zachfedor.github.io/_posts/2016-01-31-terminal-color-with-iterm2-and-vim.md

 ---
-layout: post
 title: "Terminal Color with Vim and Iterm2"
-date:   2016-01-31 21:52:00 -0500
+date: 2016-01-31
-categories: dev
+category: dev
 ---
-# Terminal Color with Vim and Iterm2

 _Or, How to Make Plain Text Sexy Again_